Sage-Bionetworks/synapsePythonClient/README.md

 Authentication toward [Synapse](https://www.synapse.org/#RegisterAccount:0) can be accomplished with the clients using personal access tokens.
 Learn more about [Synapse personal access tokens](https://help.synapse.org/docs/Managing-Your-Account.2055405596.html#ManagingYourAccount-PersonalAccessTokens)

 Authentication via passwords and API keys will be deprecated early 2024.

+Learn about the multiple ways one can login to Synapse [here](https://python-docs.synapse.org/build/html/getting_started/credentials.html).

 Synapse Utilities (synapseutils)